Roy-Tuhin/maskrcnn_sophisticate-/README.md

 * [hub.docker.com - mangalbhaskar/aimldl](https://hub.docker.com/r/mangalbhaskar/aimldl)

-## Design Philosophy
+## Design Philosophy - Development workflow

-* **Development workflow - `codehub`**
 * **Save time by automating the repetitive steps** in setting up the development environment and toolchain
   * Provide sustainable and re-producible setup workflow and data-pipeline
 * **Ease the migrating from one system to another**, in case of new setup after formatting of the system, system crashes
   * **Enforce consistency** in software development activities across individuals and team
   * **Taking care of system nuances** like change in the user name, uid, gid and other subtle yet critical differences
 * **Maintaining diversity in project dependencies** by providing consistent docker containers, virtual environments
 * **Compatibility** for different type of devices; desktop/laptops, mobile, raspberry-pi and other edge devices
 * **Multi-purpose built** for tasks with or without docker containers
   * Computer Vision and Image Processing
   * AI: Machine Learning, Deep Learning
-    * Deep Learning
   * 3D GIS - Photogrammetry, Point Cloud, LiDAR, 3D Modeling
   * Data Analysis, Data Visualization
   * VR, AR
   * Computer Graphics, VFX, 3D
 * **`codehub` strive to strike this by providing flexible conventions to:**
   * Creates the directory setup for code, data, configurations, logs etc.
     * Creating separate directories based on functionality, growth rate, expected size and velocity of change
     * All the top level directories can be managed independently
     * Top level directories can be stored on different remote locations and mounted locally to work across distributed systems
   * Creating consistent local and remote system mount points with proper permissions for distributed system workflow
   * Creating up-to-date documentations, specifications and knowledge sharing collaterals
   * Empowers to implement the distributed workflow across different machines and devices
   * Creates a dedicated AI workflow referred as: **`aimldl`**
     * Plug-n-play of different DNN architectures, external software components and libraries
   * Empowering individuals to setup the practice code repo that is shared within team
   * Encouraging seamless integration with cloud services - storage, apis, project management tools, communication channels

 ## Howto's